-- 1. The instructor is required to initiate the process to drop a student who never attended a class.#Grades are not applicable to students who never attend. - 2.
-The census date is shown on the class roster in WebAdvisor. - 3.
-The "No Show" box should be selected in web attendance to indicate that the student has not attended. - 4.
-The student will then be dropped from the course by the Office of Enrollment Management and removed from the official roster. - 5.
-Only those students approved by the Vice President of Academic Affairs will be eligible to remain in a class if they have not attended by the census date of the course. - 6.
-Specific information related to refund requirements are found in the SCC Refund Policy.
+If a student has not attended class or has not participated in an online class by 11:59 PM on the census date, the instructor is required to initiate the process to drop a student by marking the student as "never attended" in Self-Service Attendance the day following the census date.
+Grades are not applicable to students who never attend.

+- The census dates are emailed to faculty by the Associate Curriculum Registrar. - 2.
+The "Never Attend" box should be selected in Self-Service Attendance to indicate that the student has not attended. - The student will then be dropped from the course by the Office of Enrollment Management and removed from the official roster.

+- Only those students approved by the Vice President of Academic Affairs will be eligible to remain in a class if they have not attended by the census date of the course. - Specific information related to refund requirements are found in the SCC Refund Policy.